nodejs/node/doc/api/stream.md

 All calls to `writable.write()` that occur between the time `writable._write()` is called and the `callback` is called will cause the written data to be buffered.
-When the `callback` is invoked, the stream maybe will emit a [`'drain'`][] event.
+When the `callback` is invoked, the stream might emit a [`'drain'`][] event.
 If a stream implementation is capable of processing multiple chunks of data at once, the `writable._writev()` method should be implemented.

 If the `decodeStrings` property is set in the constructor options, then `chunk` may be a string rather than a Buffer, and `encoding` will